FAQs for Short-Term Rentals

-Effective June 11, 2021 and in accordance with the Province of Ontario's Re-Opening Plan - Step 1, Short-Term Rentals are permitted to operate, however indoor pools, communal steam rooms, saunas or indoor whirlpools, indoor fitness centres, or other indoor recreational facilities must remain closed.
+Effective July 16, 2021 and in accordance with the Province of Ontario's Re-Opening Plan - Step 3, Short-Term Rentals with indoor pools, communal steam rooms, saunas or indoor whirlpools, indoor fitness centres or other indoor recreational facilities are open with restrictions.
 To find out more, please visit: https://www.ontario.ca/page/reopening-ontario

-A. Short-term rental operators can purchase their first short-term rental licence for $300.
+A. Individual Short-Term Rental operators can purchase their first Short-Term Rental licence for $300.
 The second licence will cost $400; and $500 for the third and each additional property.
+Corporations can purchase their Short-Term Rental licence for $500.

 A. Licence applications can be renewed online using the Town’s licence application portal.